adrianAnyansi/ds1-Auto-ItemTracker/Readme.md

 # DS1 Item Auto Tracker

 Q: What is this?
 A: It's a online DS1 Item tracker, designed primarily for Item randomizers.
 The website tracks key items to display as a stream overlay.
 This only works in Chrome due to the FileSystem API.

 Q: How do I use it?
 A: Go to this website <website>, and then just follow the instructions!
 Add your DS1 or DS Remastered save file, and it will automatically start tracking the latest character.
 Copy the generated link as a browser source to use the overlay.

 Q: Ok but how does it work?
 A: Souls games auto save like every 2 seconds.
 So by reading the save file constantly, I can tell what items you have and display them.

 Q: The tracker picked the wrong player.
 A: By default the tracker picks the last save slot at first.
 Once one of the characters is updated, then it will pick the character being played.

 Q: Is there a manual mode?
 A: There isn't at the moment, it will be added on request.

 Q: Can I customize the displayed items?
 A: Will be added on request.
 I need to create a system for adding/removing items.

 Q: So where can I request these things?
 Or report bugs?
 A: Either by email tobe.anyansi@gmail.com OR make an issue at the github page.
 Thanks!

 Q: Why didnt you just build this for Emotracker?
+A: Dunno how to build for it, and it would take too long.
+Also it seems Emotracker has a convoluted way of displaying a transparent webpage which doesn't work for OBS.
+If there's a better way, just let me know.

 # MVP
     Think I'm done